Annalisa Pacini

 Now, let me debunk the idea that brand awareness alone will magically lead to sales.
 While it's true that brand awareness is an important part of a comprehensive branding strategy, it's just the tip of the iceberg.

-The well-known "Awareness," "Consideration," "Decision" framework highlights this well—the 3 main stages of the B2B buying journey.Image describing the three stages of the buying journey: from awareness to consideration to decisionSource: Qualtrics
+The well-known "Awareness," "Consideration," "Decision" framework highlights this well—the 3 main stages of the B2B buying journey.Source: Qualtrics

 Awareness is the first stage, when potential customers become aware they have a problem, and—while looking for solutions—they also become aware of your brand's existence.